cscan/vue-excel-editor/README.md

 }
 ```

 After the record created, a set of @update events will be fired.
-If you undo a newRecord transaction, component will generate a @delete event.
-In case you does not allow undo, you may skip this by append item in jsondata array directly.
+If you undo a newRecord transaction, component will generate the corresponding @delete events.
+In case you do not care about the undo, you may skip this by appending the new record in v-model variable (jsondata array) directly.

 ### Delete row